frankCao1986/FindCoffee/README.md

 1. Download the whole project files in the [Source directory](https://github.com/frankCao1986/FindCoffee).
 2. Please add CoreLocation and Mapkit Framework for this project
-3. After launching project, please to setting - > privacy -> location, and allow tihs app to access user location
+3. After launching project, please go to setting - > privacy -> location, and allow tihs app to access user location

 Assumpton
 -----